 Part of providing a great customer experience is staying organized and having prepared a strategy of how to approach and go about your construction.
 You want to understand the details of the projects at hand, being able to build your teams and determine your needs, from construction material, budgeting, to schedules.
 This will all help you stay on track to meet target goals and dates to ensure that your project is running smoothly towards its completion date.
 In addition to specific project strategies, you also want to consider your goals as a company.
 You want to develop a construction business plan that has your goals, values, and growth in mind.
 This will include a plan of action in regards to projects and company size in mind, with your achievable goals laid out to allow you to track your progress.
 As your business grows, you want to have flexibility in your goals and successes, as you will increase your expectations as your team and business sees achievement and expansion.

 With your strategies and plans in place, you need to take care of all the business aspects of running a construction company.
 You will need to ensure that you have the proper licenses and contracts with your government and industry to operate, as well as proper contracts for your employees.
+You and your employees will also need the appropriate licenses and certifications for the job you're setting out to do.
+One of these is a CSLB license if you're operating as a general contractor, and you can view the basic requirements to sit a CSLB exam here.
 You need to ensure that you provide a safe environment, practices, and equipment that your employees can confidently use with as little danger and risk as possible.
 It is not going to be what you first think about when you are setting up your construction business, but logistical details are crucial to consider for any new business to establish that they are able to work in the industry legally.

 As different projects are auctioned off to different construction companies, one thing that you need to remember is to stay consistent with your pricing.
 This means that when you bid on a project, offering to do the work for a certain price, your client is expecting that price to be the final cost and not to adjust it due to your errors for estimations.
 Of course, during a project, unforeseen issues may arise and force you to make adjustments, and this is completely understandable as it is out of your control.
 Where you need to cut down the mistakes is in terms of your own pricing and miscalculations, ensuring that you have reviewed all your prices in terms of material and labor costs, and offering the best possible price you can for your customers.
 You do not want to have to deal with a situation where you approach a client to increase the prices and have them needing to come up with more money.
 The client will be happy and won’t be likely to want to work with you in the future.
 Having consistency with your pricing and quotes, in addition to your work will allow you the opportunity for growth of your construction business and more projects in the future.